sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 * README or other top level markdown doc in codebase (viewable via github)
   * Which codebase would need to be apparent from the problem
 * Wiki for the codebase
-* ? - in general, just try to consider where the person interested in the info might look first.
-A user might go to the wiki, a dev might go to the README, ops folks might head to DevOpsDocs.
+* ? - in general, consider where the person interested in the info might look first.
+An end-user might go to the wiki, a dev might go to the README, ops folks might head to DevOpsDocs.
 Use your best judgement and ask for feedback if unsure.

 The above documents should be useful and current.
 Please submit improvements as PRs for review.